 The Companies Law allows non-Egyptian companies to open their branches in Egypt in order to perform works of contractual nature.
 However, the said branch must be registered with the competent Commercial Registration Office, which registration usually takes up to three (3) working days.

 In order for a foreign company to open a branch in Egypt, such foreign company must be awarded a contract, such as a construction contract, for carry out specific scope of work in Egypt.

 The foreign company must also appoint a manager of any nationality thereof to represent the said foreign company in Egypt.

-The Companies Law allows non-Egyptian investors to incorporation JSC, which resembles a U.S. corporation or a French societe anonyme.
+The Companies Law allows non-Egyptian investors to incorporate JSC, which resembles a U.S. corporation or a French societe anonyme.

-The incorporation of a non-publicly listed JSC requires a minimum of three (3) founders and a minimum capital of EGP 250,000 rather than the Egyptian Stock Exchange.
+The incorporation of a non-publicly listed JSC requires a minimum of three (3) founders and a minimum capital of EGP 250,000.

 In general, there are no restrictions on the nationality of the founders.